Model Checking Flat Freeze LTL on One-Counter Automata: Preliminaries

 \subsection{Presburger Arithmetic}

-\emph{Presburger arithmetic} is the first-order logic over $\langle \mathbb{Z}, +, <, 0, 1 \rangle$, where $+$ and $<$ are the standard addition and ordering of integers.
+\emph{Presburger arithmetic} is the first-order logic over the structure $\langle \mathbb{Z}, +, <, 0, 1 \rangle$, where $+$ and $<$ are the standard addition and ordering on integers.
 Presburger arithmetic is known to be decidable~\cite{Pres29}.
 Using shorthand notation, we can assume that the atomic formulas of Presburger arithmetic are equalities or inequalities between linear polynomials with integer coefficients.